callmeawaisi/first/README.md

 # first
-This is mr first day repository
+This is mr first day repository.
+Author - Muhammad Awais